smacrakis/ubi/README.md

 ## 🥘 Why use it

 Many Search teams struggle with understanding "Why is my user doing this".
-They have great understanding of an incoming query and the documents returned, but no ability to connect that dot with an indicator of success, such as a click through event or add to cart event.
+They understand of incoming queries and often the documents returned, but no ability to connect the dots with an indicator of success ("conversion"), such as a click through event or add to cart event.

 There are A LOT of tools out there for tracking events, Google Analytics, Snowplow, etc, but each is a bit different, and each tends to lock you in.
 None of them address the specific unique needs of Search teams.